 Learn about the history of New Zealand, from the early settlement by the Maori to the arrival of Europeans.

-Learn more about the indigenous people of New Zealand.
-Māori are the tangata whenua - the people of the land of Aotearoa New Zealand, and their culture is an integral part of local life.
-Experience Māori culture first-hand in many parts of the country, including Rotorua.
+Māori are the tangata whenua (indigenous people) of Aotearoa New Zealand and their culture is an integral part of local life.
+Experience Māori culture first-hand when you visit New Zealand.

 You'll find a variety of awesome landscapes in New Zealand, all within easy reach of each other.

 Since New Zealand drifted away from the super-continent, a unique flora and fauna has evolved, leaving a land full of interesting plants and creatures.
 Find out how you can experience New Zealand's wildlife when you visit.

 The Tiaki Promise is a commitment to care for New Zealand, for now, and for future generations.
 Follow our Tiaki Promise to guard, protect and preserve our home for future generations.